 A blockchain proxy layer is introduced to create a level of abstraction between the underlying core blockchain technology stack and integrated applications or services.
 When communicating via this layer, all blockchains look the same, reducing the level of dependency on the selected technology and allowing for decoupled solution architectures.
+In addition, it reduces the burden on IT, thereby placing them on a governance role, and ultimately improving productivity.
 Note that given the state of today’s blockchain technology stacks, it can be difficult to achieve a completely generic proxy layer as capabilities and approaches often vary greatly between solutions.
 However, the use of system-level micro-services that bundle commonly used blockchain features can facilitate the creation of such a proxy layer.

 To enable existing applications to work with blockchain seamlessly, an access layer is needed -

 1) To handle the complexities of blockchain system integration and smart contracts

 2) Interface with functionalities of the blockchain application and communicate them to legacy applications.

 3) To have complete real-time visibility of every event in the blockchain network.

 4) Allow blockchain events to start processes across off-chain and on-chain applications.